swapnillps0105/Programming-Notes/README.md

 # Programming-Notes
-Notes for key concepts in programming competitions.
+Notes for key concepts used in programming competitions.
 (Java)
 # Table of Contents

 ## Data Structures